reaver-flomesh/fsm-docs/content/en/guides/security/certificates.md

 - `--set fsm.certificateProvider.kind=vault` - set this to `vault`
 - `--set fsm.vault.host` - host name of the Vault server (example: `vault.contoso.com`)
 - `--set fsm.vault.protocol` - protocol for Vault connection (`http` or `https`)
-- `--set fsm.vault.role` - role created on Vault server and dedicated to Open Service Mesh (example: `openservicemesh`)
+- `--set fsm.vault.role` - role created on Vault server and dedicated to Flomesh Service Mesh (example: `fsm`)
 - `--set fsm.certificateProvider.serviceCertValidityDuration` - period for which each new certificate issued for service-to-service communication will be valid.
 It is represented as a sequence of decimal numbers each with optional fraction and a unit suffix, ex: 1h to represent 1 hour, 30m to represent 30 minutes, 1.5h or 1h30m to represent 1 hour and 30 minutes.

 The Vault token must be provided to FSM so it can connect to Vault.
 The token can be configured as a set option or stored in a Kubernetes secret in the namespace of the FSM installation.
 If the `fsm.vault.token` option is not set, the `fsm.vault.secret.name` and `fsm.vault.secret.key` options must be configured.